hrzndhrn/recode/README.md

 ## Usage

-`recode` comes with two tasks to reformat code:
+`recode` comes with three tasks to reformat code:

 * Alias expansion (`alias-expansion`):
   This task expands multi-alias syntax like `alias Foo.{Bar, Baz}` into multiple